Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Introduction

 \section{Introduction}

-Empirical scaling laws demonstrate consistent performance gains from increasing foundation model size, with larger models capturing more complex structures and showing stronger performance across tasks~\cite{villalobos2022machinelearningmodelsizes, pmlr-v139-hashimoto21a,kaplan2020scalinglawsneurallanguage}.
-Yet, model scaling brings also rapid cost escalation, yielding state-of-the-art development and deployment inaccessible.
-This challenge is acute in pathology: although pathology foundation models (FMs) promise major advances in cancer diagnosis and patient care \cite{bilal2025foundationmodelscomputationalpathology,ochi2024pathologyfoundationmodels}, their hardware and operational costs hinder adoption in resource-limited clinics and research centers.
-Pathology FMs contain hundreds of millions to billions of parameters, and with whole‑slide images requiring thousands of tiles to be encoded inference and storage costs become prohibitive.
-Thus, there is a clear need for pathology FMs with compressed model and embedding sizes that maintain performance while enabling compute- and memory-efficient deployment.
+Empirical scaling laws demonstrate consistent performance gains from increasing foundation model (FM) size.
+Larger models capture more complex structures and show stronger performance across tasks~\cite{villalobos2022machinelearningmodelsizes, pmlr-v139-hashimoto21a,kaplan2020scalinglawsneurallanguage}.
+Yet, model scaling also brings rapid cost escalation, resulting in inaccessible state-of-the-art development and deployment.
+This challenge is acute in pathology: Although pathology FMs promise major advances in cancer diagnosis and patient care \cite{bilal2025foundationmodelscomputationalpathology,ochi2024pathologyfoundationmodels}, their hardware and operational costs hinder adoption in resource-limited clinics and research centers.
+Pathology FMs contain hundreds of millions to billions of parameters, and with whole‑slide images requiring thousands of tiles to be encoded, inference and storage costs become prohibitive.
+Thus, there is a clear need for pathology FMs with reduced model and embedding sizes that maintain performance while enabling compute- and memory-efficient deployment.